-You, along with your fellow homeowner’s association members, have decided that it’s time to seek the help of a management company.
-One of the first questions that come to mind is “Which association management company to hire?
-To be able to determine your options and assess which management company is best for your community, you need to a request for proposal or RFP.
-What is an association management RFP exactly, and how do you make a good one?
+You, along with your fellow homeowner’s association members, have decided that it is time to seek the help of a management company.
+One of the first questions that come to mind is, “Which association management company to hire?”
+To be able to determine your options and assess which management company is best for your community, you need to create a request for proposal or RFP.
+But, what is an association management RFP exactly?
+And how do you make a good one?

 What Is an Association Management RFP?

 A request for proposal is a document asking for the proposal of a business that would be interested in doing business with you.
-This proposal will detail everything you need to know about a supplier or business entity you’re considering to hire or buy from.
+This proposal will detail everything you need to know about a supplier or business entity you are considering to hire or buy from.
 Service-based companies typically have prepared proposals for interested clients.
-However, these proposals still have to be customized to the client’s needs.
+However, these association management proposals still have to be customized to the client’s needs.

 An RFP is simply asking the company to give you a long and detailed sales pitch.
-In this case, you’re asking the association management company to send you their best pitch on why you should hire them.
-However, in the process, you also have to provide them with the information they need to make a proposal that is custom-fit for your community.
+In this case, you are asking the association management company to send you their best pitch on why you should hire them.
+In the process, you also have to provide them with the information they need to make a proposal that is custom-fit for your community.

-RFPs typically contains a complete overview of your HOA’s history, including detailed documents and financial statements.
-Supplying comprehensive and accurate information in your association management RFP will directly affect the quality of the proposals you will receive from association management firms.
+An RFP typically contains a complete overview of your HOA’s history, including detailed documents and financial statements.
+Supplying comprehensive and accurate information in your association RFP will directly affect the quality of the proposals you will receive from association management firms.

+Now that you know the RFP definition, it is time to discuss what you should include in yours.
 What is an RFP that’s complete and comprehensive?
-It should explain what your association wants long term—a strategic plan of what you want to get accomplished when you hire a management company.
+It should explain what your association wants long term — a strategic plan of what you want to get accomplished when you hire a management company.
 You need to provide specific details, even down to how many association meetings management is expected to attend per month.

 To help you draft a detailed association management RFP, these are some of the important questions you should answer:

 - Is the association incorporated?
 If so, in what state?

 - Is your association identified as tax-exempt by the IRS?